 We believe investors benefit by sticking to a process throughout the inevitable ups and downs of market and economic cycles.
 This is especially important during periods of extreme volatility when even the most seasoned investors are susceptible to letting emotions slip into their decision-making.

-Recently, the novel coronavirus (COVID-19) has had an unprecedented impact on global economies and financial markets.
+Since early 2020, the novel coronavirus (COVID-19) has had an unprecedented impact on global economies and financial markets.
 For fixed income investors, it is times like these when adhering to a disciplined, risk-focused process is paramount.
 We believe the role of fixed income in an investor’s portfolio is to provide risk mitigation, stable income, and a low correlation with risk assets; we seek to consistently apply an investment process that reflects this philosophy.

 Delivering for Our Clients

 Towards the end of 2019, we believed valuations in Credit had become increasingly unattractive, leading us to reduce allocations in corporate credit across strategies, instead favoring AAA-rated structured securities or increased Treasury weightings.
 Consistent with our focus on risk, we believed that while the macroeconomic and fundamental backdrops at the time were still very healthy, the compensation to take risk was insufficient for doing so.
 This defensive positioning helped us take advantage of credit opportunities as the impact of COVID-19 created abundant market dislocations.